SAP/spartacus-docs/_pages/install/frontend/building-the-spartacus-storefront-from-libraries-5-x.md

 ## Back End Server Requirements

 Spartacus uses SAP Commerce Cloud for its back end and makes use of the sample data.
-Spartacus should only be used with SAP Commerce Cloud 1905 or newer; the latest release is recommended.
+Spartacus can only be used with SAP Commerce Cloud 2105 or newer; the latest release is recommended.
 The difference between releases is in the APIs and features available.
 Newer releases of SAP Commerce Cloud contain new OCC APIs.
 For example, the B2B Commerce Organization API was added in release 2005.
 For more information on which back end releases contain which APIs, see [{% assign linkedpage = site.pages | where: "name", "feature-release-versions.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/home/feature-release-versions.md %}).

 No matter the version, the latest patch is required, as important fixes are often added that affect Spartacus.